nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

        2. arguments -> e.g. `command /argument/param value` -> the argument name is `argument/param`
     3. Leading and Trailing spaces are ignored, but additional spaces within values (eg. `main  value`) are counted

-An ArgumentMap class is created as it makes it easier to do argument validation, compared to a regular `HashMap<String, String>` class.
+An ArgumentsMap class was created as it makes it easier to do argument validation, compared to a regular `HashMap<String, String>` class.

 ### Commands